treefishuk/treefishuk.github.io/_posts/2024-6-20-addressing-pain-points-of-cicd-for-databases-part-1.md

 ## More Problems and Solutions in Part 2

-So at this point the build pipeline is generating a .dacpac.
+So at this point, the build pipeline is generating a .dacpac.
 If the Database project goes out of sync with EF Core, the build fails and the "tests" tab on the build shows each of the discrepancies found.
-After all this the database still hasn't been deployed though, so check out part 2 for more problems, pain and work arounds!
+After all this the database still hasn't been deployed though, so check out part 2 for more problems, pain, and workarounds!
 To the release pipeline!